Professor Kita's scholarship focuses on German and Austrian culture in the nineteenth and twentieth centuries.

-Professor Kita has studied at the University of Vienna, the University of Potsdam and the University of Duisburg-Essen.
-She was the recipient of a Fulbright Grant to Austria in 2004-2005, and has received funding for advanced research from the OeAD, who awarded her an Ernst Mach Grant in 2012 and a Franz Werfel Fellowship in 2015 and 2017.
+She has studied at the University of Vienna, the University of Potsdam, and the University of Duisburg-Essen.
+Kita was the recipient of a Fulbright Grant to Austria in 2004-05, and has received funding for advanced research from the Austrian Exchange Service (OeAD), who awarded her an Ernst Mach Grant in 2012 and a Franz Werfel Fellowship in 2015 and 2017.
 She was a faculty fellow at the Center for the Humanities here at Washington University in spring 2018.